v1kt0r1337/MM6-Weapon-Effects/README.md

 ## Weapon effect requirements
 Requirements are always optional..
-Default loadout requires Grand Master to unlock all new weapon effects except for ambush.
+Default loadout requires Master to unlock all new weapon effects except for ambush.

 #### Mastery - wefMastery
-Mastery is the most common effect requirement and is based on the skill mastery of the skill used by the weapon/shield/unarmed the effect is attached to.
+Mastery is the most common effect requirement and is based on the skill mastery of the skill used by the weapon/shield the effect is attached to.
-The value in mastery is the minimum requirement for being able to activate the effect, if Mastery is Master both Master and Grand Master will satisfy the requirement.
+The value in mastery is the minimum requirement for being able to activate the effect, if Mastery is Master both Master and Master will satisfy the requirement.
-In default loadout all effects except ambush got GM (Grand Master) as a requirement.
+In default loadout all effects except ambush got Master as a requirement.
 Valid values are: (https://grayface.github.io/mm/ext/ref/#const)
 - const.Novice
 - const.Expert
 - const.Master
-- const.GM

 #### Extra requirements (weFieldsExtraReqs)
 Inside extra requirements we can set additional requirements